 3. Schedule Enough Time

-One of the biggest issues people can run into when flipping a house is not realizing the time it can actually take.
+One of the most significant issues people can run into when flipping a house is not realizing the time it can actually take.
 Trying to cut corners on a property renovation can eat away your profits in the end.

 You’ll also have to make time to get the renovations done.
-If you’re going DIY on renovations and have a day job, you’re going to have to schedule blocks of time to get them finished.
+If you’re going DIY on renovations and have a day job, you’ll have to schedule blocks of time to finish them.

 This translates to many evenings and weekends spent on your fix and flip project.
 If you don’t schedule enough time, you’ll lose profits by letting the house sit too long on the market.

-Keep in mind, that even if you hire a professional to do the work, you’ll be spending time supervising the construction and making sure it’s done to your expectations.
+Remember that even if you hire a professional to do the work, you’ll be spending time supervising the construction and ensuring it’s done to your expectations.

 4. Get a Professional Inspection